 2. Not doing your packing homework

 Planning to fly with carry-on luggage only?
 Size limitations vary by airline and type of aircraft.
 And, yes, Hawaii should be beautiful in June, but will there be rain?
 What about the temperatures at night?
-Will you need for a jacket or wrap?
+Will you need a jacket or wrap?

 How to avoid: Check the daily forecast in your destination and look on your airline's website for luggage information; while checking carry-on dimensions, look into what it will cost to check bags, including weight limitations and the fees for exceeding them.